 Then she stood up.
 Her right arm and leg weren’t functioning, and that’s when Cindy knew what was happening — she was having a stroke.

 “The first thing I thought was, ‘I need to get to Wellstar North Fulton right away,’” Cindy said.
 “I knew the hospital was nearby and has a good reputation.”

 That decision ultimately saved her brain and life.

-For Cindy, the critical care she needed was close to home, too — she lives four miles from Wellstar North Fulton Hospital.
+For Cindy, the critical care she needed was close to home, too — she lives four miles from Wellstar North Fulton Medical Center.
 There, her care team sprang into action, bringing her the treatment and peace of mind in a moment of crisis.